top of page

 Yes.
 Though we would prefer to spend time with your latest work, we do accept scripts that have been previously submitted to the National Playwrights Conference.
 We do ask, however, that the work has been significantly revised — which tends to mean that substantial changes to the story and its telling have been made since it was last shared with us.

 Yes.
-We accept adaptations, provided that the rights to any material not in the public domain are granted in writing and that a copy of this permission is shared with our offices.
+We accept adaptations and translations, provided that the rights to any material not in the public domain are granted in writing and that a copy of this permission is shared with our offices.
 Please email a copy of this permission directly to litoffice@theoneill.org after submitting your script.

 Does my play need to be formatted in any specific way?